Bhagyashri264/CapstoneProject/README.md

-# Data Science Capstone Project - Shinyapp - WOrd Predictor
+# Data Science Capstone Project - Shinyapp - Word Predictor
 Final Data Science Capstone Project - Shinyapp for Word Predictor

 This has been a very long and tedious project for me.
 I'm a non-programmer.
 I come from the program/project management side and continuous improvement.
 My interest in data science is to build a complete business model that integrates strategy planning, program management, project management, continuous improvement, analytics, business and MBSE modeling, and change management.
 I have developed a business model that focuses on a Center for Innovation that consists of three divisions -- continuous improvement; analytics center of excellence; and modeling.
 The objective of such an internal organization is to drive innovative business practices across the enterprise thereby, achieving greater operationing efficiencies and cost reduction, while improving customer service, all of which should help to grow the enterprise in the market place.